 This story and the others in Mattaponi Queen comprise an unforgettable debut by a young author whose name before long will become familiar to all who love good literature.

-[for more Friday's Forgotten Books check the links on Patti Abbott's unforgettable blog]
+[For more Short-Story Wednesday links check Patti Abbott's unforgettable blog]